jaymzh/pius/README.md

 unified utility to make signing individual UIDs on a multitude of keys as painless as possible.
 Since this was going to be mostly forking off gpg instances, it seemed like shell was the way to go.
-However, after dealing with gpg and it's "API" for a while, I quickly realized that was not going to be the best course of action.
+However, after dealing with gpg and its "API" for a while, I quickly realized that was not going to be the best course of action.
 Since I wanted an excuse to write more python, instead of my usual perl, I decided to write this in python.